Skip to content

 • Submit a completed application

-• Provide proof of completion of an accredited LPN program
+• Provide proof of completion of an accredited LVN program

 • Submit a copy of your official transcripts